barbmich/tinyapp/README.md

 ## Final Product

-This project took 4 days to create while learning the use of the dependencies packages.
+This is the first real project our cohort worked on, while learning the use of the dependencies packages.

 It allows:
 - Accounts creation with password hashing;